Arizona 1-Day Fishing License: Cost, Rules, and Where to Buy

 free fishing regulations apply

-Because Arizona designates specific free fishing days (for example June 7, 2025, and June 6, 2026), you can fish without a license on those dates but must still follow all bag, size, and location regulations.
+Arizona designates specific free fishing days each year.
+For example, June 7, 2025 and June 6, 2026 are free fishing days.
+On those dates you can fish without a license, but all bag, size, and location regulations still apply.

-Private water situations differ: if you have private property permissions, you don’t need a license to fish on those waters.
+Private water works differently.
+If you have permission from the property owner, you do not need a license to fish on private waters.

 Frequently Asked Questions